GMOD/Apollo/docs/Apollo2Build.md

 #### Configure for H2:
-- To use H2 for your database, simply copy sample-h2-apollo-config.groovy to apollo-config.groovy and continue with the deploy steps below
+- To use H2 for your database, simply copy sample-h2-apollo-config.groovy to apollo-config.groovy
-- Note: H2 is a 'zero-configuration' or 'embedded' database, so it doesn't require any other programs to set it up like postgres, but often postgres/mysql are preferable for production.
+- Note: H2 is a 'zero-configuration' or 'embedded' database, so it doesn't require any external database to be setup

 #### Configure for PostgreSQL:
-- Create a new database (e.g. this can be as simple as `createdb "apollo-production"`)
+- Create a new database with postgres (i.e. via the command line `createdb apollo-production`)
-- Copy sample-postgres-apollo-config.groovy to apollo-config.groovy and make sure to edit the database name appropriately
+- Copy sample-postgres-apollo-config.groovy to apollo-config.groovy
-- Note: the production environment in apollo-config is automatically used when you copy the war file to your tomcat server, and the schema will be initialized automatically.

 #### Configure for MySQL:
-- Create a new MySQL database (e.g. just use the name apollo-production by default)
+- Create a new MySQL database (i.e. run `create database apollo-production` in the mysql console)
 - Copy sample-mysql-apollo-config.groovy to apollo-config.groovy

-## Deploy the code as a war file
+### Notes on database the database setup

+- The schema is automatically initialized when you startup the app, but manually creating the database is necessary before hand.
+See below for description on the "production" vs "development" environments

+##

 After you have setup your apollo-config.groovy file, we will build a WAR file to deploy.